AleksVidmantas/led-dopeness/README.md

 a. 'g' - Group type change.

+b. 'p' - Change power.
+The next two digits are 00-26 that represent power to be set/10.

 2. Digit 2 - Type of pattern.
 So far they are:

 a. 'p' - pulse